The fifth call of Bioeconomy International is divided into 3 modules:

 In addition, the following mandatory requirements for the individual modules apply:

-Applicants should be aware that their proposals address the eligible subject areas and topics defined for the German-Russian module (see WELCOME page and the joint Call announcement of MON and BMBF under “Call documents” on the left side of this screen).
+Applicants should be aware that their proposals address the eligible subject areas and topics defined for the German-Argentinian module (see WELCOME page and the joint Call announcement of MINCyt and BMBF under “Call documents” on the left side of this screen).